Twitter stops blocking French government’s ad campaign

 The French government had planned to use the #OuiJeVote or “Yes I vote” social media campaign to encourage voter registration and urge people to cast their ballots in the European parliamentary elections set for May 26.

 The campaign reportedly intended to promote its message using sponsored tweets.
-However, the government said Twitter refused the ads because even though the company modified its conditions in February to comply with the fake news law, it couldn’t meet the law’s transparency obligations.
+However, the government said Twitter refused the ads because it was unable to meet the transparency obligations under French law and therefore banned all political ads in the country.

 The law, championed by President Emmanuel Macron and adopted last year, is aimed at curbing false information disseminated around electoral campaigns.
 It obliges platforms to require transparency of funding for any sponsored political content in the three months leading up to an election.
 That means the platform must reveal the identity of the funder and how much they spent.